Cloud-SPAN/03genomics/_episodes/01-writing-scripts.md

 ### Uploading Data to your Virtual Machine with SCP within Git Bash

-If you are using a windows machine, you should be able to use scp as long as you have git bash/ git for windows installed
+If you are using a Windows machine, you should be able to use scp as long as you have Git Bash/Git for Windows installed.

-Once installed, you can open a terminal by running the program Git Bash from the Windows start menu
+Once installed, you can open a new terminal by running the program Git Bash from the Windows start menu.

-1. If you haven't done so, download git for windows, which contains allows windows users to run a linux type shell from [https://gitforwindows.org/](https://gitforwindows.org/), this installs a version of scp and ssh as part of the installation
-2. Make sure that you have *scp* installed:
+1. Make sure that you have *scp* installed:

 ~~~
 $ man scp
 ~~~
 {: .bash}

-3. Open the git bash terminal and use the `scp` command to upload a file (e.g. local_file.txt) to the dcuser home directory.
-Once git bash is installed, the remaining commands follow those of the unix platform:
+2. Open the Git Bash terminal and use the `scp` command to upload a file (e.g. local_file.txt) to the dcuser home directory.
+When using Git Bash, the commands follow those of the Unix platform:

 ~~~
 $  scp local_file.txt dcuser@ip.address:/home/dcuser/